Nationals vs. Tigers Player Props Betting Odds

 Greene Stats

-- Greene has 48 hits with six doubles, two triples, four home runs, 13 walks and 16 RBI.
-He's also stolen five bases.
+- Greene has put up 48 hits with six doubles, two triples, four home runs and 13 walks.
+He has driven in 16 runs with five stolen bases.

 Greene Recent Games